sashakish/Starter-Project/docs/lea-braze-ava-8-week-poc-proposal.md

 The final scorecard will distinguish **historically tested** coverage from **live-validated** coverage.
 A category is not called live-validated unless it appears in the live sample; if major categories are missing, cases are added or the measured run continues.
 This makes the eight-week result honest about long-tail coverage.

-**Included:** Exchange Online intake, approved attachments, SMB/DFS files, GBrain knowledge retrieval, versioned Pricing Memory, ArcGIS/public research, drafted missing-information questions, quote drafting, Teams questions/revisions, read-only Monday.com project information, approved learning, a secure review page, complete audit history, and side-by-side comparison with the existing process.
+**Included:** Exchange Online intake, approved attachments, SMB/DFS files, knowledge retrieval, versioned pricing memory, ArcGIS/public research, drafted missing-information questions, quote drafting, Teams questions/revisions, read-only Monday.com project information, approved learning, a secure review page, complete audit history, and side-by-side comparison with the existing process.

 **Not included:** company-wide rollout, unrestricted access to all 16-17 TB of files, Ava changing approved pricing rules or committing pricing/scope without reviewer approval, professional engineering judgments, code-compliance decisions, complete construction-plan review, Monday.com replacement or unapproved updates, SWPPP, or any customer communication or final quote sent by Ava.